KAZU

 KAZU (90.3 MHz) is a non-commercial FM radio station licensed to Pacific Grove, California, and serving the Monterey Bay area of the California Coast.
-It is a listener-supported public radio station with a news, talk and information format and is owned and operated by the California State University, Monterey Bay (CSUMB).
-It is a network affiliate of National Public Radio (NPR) with radio studios and offices in Gavilan Hall on the campus of CSUMB.
+It is a listener-supported public radio station with a news, talk and information format and is owned and operated by California State University, Monterey Bay (CSUMB).
+It is a network affiliate of National Public Radio (NPR) with radio studios and offices in the north side of Gavilan Hall on the campus of CSUMB on Sixth Avenue in Seaside.

 KAZU has an effective radiated power (ERP) of 3,100 watts.
 The transmitter is on Saddle Road in Monterey.
 Programming is also heard on FM translators K208GJ 89.5 MHz in Santa Cruz and K217EK 91.3 MHz in Palo Colorado Canyon.

 History

 Established

 KAZU began broadcasting in August 1977 from an upstairs office in downtown Pacific Grove.
 The station was started as a local community radio station, with a focus on the south Monterey Bay cities.
 The station operated with 10 watts, and had about 90 volunteers who ran the on-air operation; a small board of directors oversaw the fiscal and legal operations of the corporation that owned KAZU was called The Great Silence Broadcasting Foundation.